data-oc/JavaScript-Basic-To-Advanced/README.md

-# JavaScript Basic to Advanced
+# JavaScript & TypeScript: Basic to Advanced

 ## How do I prepare the initial setups for this project?